-The SoilVision software was developed out of a need to understand, manage and predict the behavior of saturated and unsaturated soils.
-High-quality data and knowledge from experienced engineers forms the basis of the SoilVision knowledge-based system.
+The SVSOILS (formerly SoilVision) software was developed out of a need to better understand, manage and estimate appropriate saturated soil properties and unsaturated soil property functions.
+A high-quality database of previously measured soil properties, along with knowledge from experienced engineers forms the basis of the SVSOILS knowledge-based system.
 SoilVision Systems Ltd. is on the cutting edge of applying database technology to the management of soil properties and the analysis of soil processes.

 Our goal is to put the satisfaction of our customers first and foremost.
-We are committed to constantly improving the ease-of-use and functionality of our software in response to feedback received.
+We are committed to constantly improving the ease-of-use and functionality of our software in response to feedback from users.
 We are committed to making your experience with our software satisfying and helpful.

 The guiding philosophy behind our finite element products is that the modeling effort should be focused on the problem - not the finite element numerical method.
 Most currently available software forces the manual or semi-automatic generation of the finite element mesh.
 The user will often spend hours generating a finite element mesh based on geometry only to fight convergence problems because the mesh is not reference based on critical problem variables.
 All of our finite element products offer not only finite element mesh generation based on geometry but automatic mesh refinement based on any relevant problem variable.
 Because of this feature, our customers can reasonably expect a reduction in modeling effort between 50-80%.

 SoilVision Systems Ltd. was formed in 1997 by Murray D. Fredlund, Ph.D. to provide high-quality software tools to meet the needs of professionals attempting to model the behavior of saturated and unsaturated soils.
-The pioneer product of SoilVision Systems Ltd. is a knowledge-based database system entitled SoilVision which aids in the estimation and storage of unsaturated soil properties.
-The SoilVision software is the first of it's kind which allows the user to not only record laboratory results but also estimate soil properties with theoretical methods or the large database of experimental soil properties for unsaturated soils.
-SoilVision was developed based on research performed on unsaturated soils at the University of Saskatchewan in Saskatoon, Saskatchewan, Canada.
+The pioneer product of SoilVision Systems was a knowledge-based database system also called SoilVision which aided in the estimation and storage of unsaturated soil properties.
+In 2016 the SoilVision product was redesigned from the ground up and rebranded as SVSOILS in order to avoid confusion with the corporate name of our company and to better align with our standard product naming conventions.
+SVSOILS is the first of it’s kind which allows the user to not only record laboratory results, but also estimate soil properties with theoretical methods or by using the large database of experimental soil properties for soil water characteristic curves (SWCC) on unsaturated soils.
+SVSOILS was developed based on research performed on unsaturated soils at the University of Saskatchewan, in Saskatoon, Saskatchewan, Canada as well as at other universities.

-More recently we have added a host of finite element modeling packages offering 2D and 3D solutions to the groundwater, contaminant transport, heat transfer, stress / deformation, and soil vapor extraction problems as well as a limit equilibrium slope stability package.
+Our product line has grown to include a complete suite of modules (SVOFFICE) developed for professionals in the geotechnical, geoenvironmental and hydrogeological fields.
+The software is used to quickly solve complex problems by easily performing 1D, 2D and 3D (module dependent) numerical modeling and analysis of earth structures in the areas of groundwater flow, contaminant transport, heat transfer, stress / deformation, and soil vapor extraction problems as well as a limit equilibrium slope stability.
+This results in a more efficient workflow, strong visuals and more reliable results.
 These products have already gained worldwide acceptance and created a name for themselves as world-class software.
-The software products created by SoilVision Systems Ltd. are used in over 50 countries worldwide.
+The software products created by SoilVision Systems Ltd. are used worldwide.

 Dr. Fredlund's previous work experience includes involvement in the design and modeling of soil covers as well as consolidation modeling for mine sites in northern Canada and Australia.
-Work experience also includes seepage modeling for consulting and research-related projects as well as teaching classes at the University of Saskatchewan involving the theory of soil mechanics.
-Previous work experience also includes software development for Geo-Slope International.
+Work experience also includes seepage modeling for consulting and research-related projects as well as teaching soil mechanics classes at the University of Saskatchewan, Saskatoon.

-SoilVision Systems Ltd is a strong believer in fostering community and contributing to the knowledge base of our profession.
-The following is a list of organizations of which we are a member of.
+SoilVision Systems Ltd is a strong believer in fostering community and contributing to the knowledge base for our profession.

 I would like to respond to this question.
 Del Fredlund is my father.
 He and his brother Lorne started Geo-Slope in 1977.
 Lorne was trained as a "Computer Systems Analyst" and Del taught geotechnical engineering and conducted research at the University of Saskatchewan.
 Del's primary areas of research involved slope stability analysis, numerical modeling and unsaturated soil mechanics.
 Del realized that solving unsaturated soils problems involved the solution of highly nonlinear partial differential equations that defined the physical processes in the unsaturated soils.
 Practical geotechnical engineering solutions required the capabilities of a digital computer and appropriate software packages.
 This realization motivated him to start the Geo-Slope software company.
 Research work from various countries of the world made it clear that special computational techniques would be required for the solution of unsaturated soils problems.